 It was very apparent that suiting up in full gear was a welcome change on the field.

 "You can't play a game like that," defensive lineman Jamaal Anderson said of not wearing pads after Monday morning's session, "so when we're out of pads, we try to work on little things as far as pad level and technique.
 But once you get the pads on, you get to play with a lot more violence, a lot more aggression and that really shows truly who you are in the trenches."

-Two days ago, running back Devonta Freeman noted that practicing without pads takes away a crucial part of his game.
+Two days ago, running back Michael Turner noted that practicing without pads takes away a crucial part of his game.
 The star back got a chance to test out that part of his game, but perhaps no group has had more taken away from its game without pads than the offensive and defensive linemen.

 Without pads, the O-line and D-line are relegated to practicing footwork and technique without having to worry about making contact.
 While having the ability to do that is crucial during the first days of camp, the linemen were eager to step into the next phase of progression.

 "In the trenches of the O-line and D-line, there's contact every day, so there's a lot of things we really can't simulate without pads," defensive end Lawrence Sidbury said.
 "You can work on your hands, your footwork, your technique without equipment on, but you really put it together 100 percent when you put the pads on."

 With putting the pads on, however, comes the higher possibility of injuries occurring.
 Smith wants to make sure the Falcons remain relatively injury-free during the first weeks of camp as they head into preseason games.